Wellness Travel Tips

 Set yourself up for good sleep

 We’ve shared before how essential sleep is to overall physical and mental health.
 Proper sleep will help keep your immunity and digestion healthy, while lack of sleep will contribute to their distress.
 Travel is not known for being very kind to our sleep patterns—from jet lag to busy schedules to unfamiliar sounds, lights and distractions, there are many ways sleep can be disturbed while traveling.
 Melatonin supplements can help overcome jet lag—ask your doctor about the appropriate dose for your needs.
 Traveling with an eye mask, ear plugs and/or sound machine can help if you’re a light sleeper.
 For long haul flights or bus/train/car rides, packing a good quality travel pillow can help you catch some much needed zzzs.
 Be mindful of caffeine and alcohol consumption if you’re having trouble sleeping while traveling—both are significant sleep disruptors.
+And, here are nine natural ways to get better sleep.

 Bring a travel blanket